Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Abstract

 \section{Abstract}

-{ We present four different constructions of pattern-avoiding inversion sequences, and use them to obtain expressions for the enumeration sequences of 22 distinct open cases.
+{ We present four constructions of inversion sequences, and use them to compute the enumeration sequences of 24 classes of pattern-avoiding inversion sequences.
 This completes the enumeration of inversion sequences avoiding one or two patterns of length 3.
 Some of our constructions are based on generating trees.
 Others involve pattern-avoiding words, which we also count using generating trees.
-Furthermore, we introduce a generalization of inversion sequences, which we call \emph{shifted} inversion sequences.
-It is sometimes easier to construct pattern-avoiding inversion sequences by seeing them as a particular case of shifted inversion sequences. } \medbreak
+To solve some of these cases, we introduce a generalization of inversion sequences, which we call \emph{shifted} inversion sequences.
+Lastly, we briefly discuss the asymptotics of pattern-avoiding inversion sequences, focusing on their exponential or super-exponential behavior. } \medbreak